sewardlee337/sewardlee337.github.io/blog/_posts/2020-08-14-some-of-my-favorite-books.md

 ### [_Stories of Your Life and Others_, by Ted Chiang](https://amzn.to/2Ck0A7v)

 _Stories of Your Life and Others_ is a collection of stories that won an incredible number of sci-fi awards.
-Ted Chiang has a knack at transforming concepts from math and science into meditations on the human experience.
+Ted Chiang has a knack for transforming concepts from math and science into meditations on the human experience.
 In his hands, [Fermat's Principle of Least Time](https://en.wikipedia.org/wiki/Fermat%27s_principle) becomes an analogy for fate and predestination.

 Oh, and one of the stories in the collection was the inspiration for Denis Villeneuve's film [_Arrival_](https://www.youtube.com/watch?v=tFMo3UJ4B4g).